Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

 _Prerequisites_

-Log in to the Tanzu Mission Control console, and then go to the Administration page.
+Log in to Tanzu Mission Control console, and then go to the Administration page.

 Make sure you have the appropriate permissions.